 We do not currently have a nominating committee or any other committee serving a similar function.
-Director nominations are approved by a vote of a majority of our independent directors as required under the Nasdaq rules and regulations.
+Director nominations are approved by a vote of a majority of our independent directors.
 Although we do not have a written charter in place to select director nominees, our Board has adopted resolutions regarding the director nomination process.
 We believe that the current process in place functions effectively to select director nominees who will be valuable members of our Board.